 In the beginning days, whilst still learning, we contracted a company to sandblast the filigree lace at the front of the house to remove the built-up paint and expose the beautiful, fine detail underneath, so we thought we’d give it a try for the upstairs wooden ceilings.
 It left the wood pockmarked and didn’t remove the kernels of paint, so Richard went back to a heat gun, scraper and razor blade.
 Every single ceiling was done this way… Quite something when you think how large the rooms are!

-The kitchen was one of the first rooms we tackled and you can see a few ‘before’ pictures here.
+The kitchen was one of the first rooms we tackled.
 We completely gutted it, built new cabinets with reclaimed Oregan pine from a ship’s deck, lead & glass windows from a little artisan shop in Napier and topped the counters with Afromosia, an African Teak.
 Richard restored the magnificent old ‘Frigidaire’ which was covered in bird guano and rescued from a junk shop in Simonstown.
 Of course, whilst this was happening, we didn’t have a kitchen and set up a camping table and gas stove, with the gas bottle right next to it, in what is now the dining room.
 We had to bath baby, ourselves and wash dishes in the downstairs bathroom (which is where the two toilets are now).
 I promise we didn’t use the same water!
 Originally, we restored the scullery section in keeping with the Victorian-style of the house, so used deep porcelain square basins and wooden counters.
 This didn’t work at all for a busy kitchen and created a huge amount of water damage to the wood and the wall behind.

-This Winter, 2013, is the FOURTH time that we’ve upgraded and renovated the kitchen.
+Winter 2013, was the FOURTH time that we’ve upgraded and renovated the kitchen.
 This time, to set it up properly as a restaurant kitchen, able to serve our delectable dinners as well as our beautiful breakfasts and once again, we’ve done some extra tiling, re-sanding and varnishing.
 We’ve fitted a huge extraction fan and upgraded the scullery section.

-Towards the end of 2007, just after Ashe was born, Richard began to spend more and more time in Cape Town at his advertising business.
-We began to realise as Schoone Oordt was growing and evolving, that is was becoming a little too big for me to manage properly with 3 small children and Richard in Cape Town.
+As the major renovation work was coming to an end, Richard had to focus his attention on his advertising business in Cape Town and was having to spend more and more time there.
+We began to realise as Schoone Oordt was growing and evolving, that it was becoming a little too big for me to manage properly with 3 small children and Richard in Cape Town.
 We began to search for help.
 This came in the wonderful form of Wander & Sonette Bester.
 They began with us in May of 2011 and have taken on the exquisite care of our eldest ‘baby’.
 Stamping their beautiful personalities onto Schoone Oordt and growing it from a small guesthouse into an intimate and charming Country Hotel in Swellendam.